tabedzki/channelmap_generator/README.md

 ⚡ Generate channel maps for Neuropixels probes that respect electrode-ADC wiring constraints! ⚡

 ## Installation

-Clone the repository and enter it:
+Clone the repository and navigate to it:

 ```bash
 git clone http://github.com/m-beau/channelmap_generator.git
 cd channelmap_generator
 ```

+### Install the package using pip

-Pip install the package e.g. in a new conda environment:
+For example, in a new conda environment:

 ```bash
 conda create -n my_environment python=3.12
 conda activate my_environment